 “Soft drink?”
 I ask Lokesh.
-A distant cousin living in the same city, but a close acquaintance of mine.
+He is a distant cousin living in the same city, but a close acquaintance of mine.
 He has finally come over after having declined my repeated invitations for weeks.
 He settles down, holding out a mithai box.

 “Tea?
 Without sugar?”
-He’s gained a lot of weight.
+I say so because he’s gained a lot of weight.

 “No, I don’t take tea.”
 He grimaces, touches his stomach.

 His answer stalls me.
 The weather is changing; tea with snacks is the norm.
 I am told he drinks a lot.
-That acid must come from alcohol.
+That acidity must come from the copious amounts of alcohol.

 “I take green tea,” he informs my husband.